MehdiLouzar/IndustriaV4/README.md

 psql -U postgres -d industria -f backend/db/init/initDB.sql
 ```
 This populates demo users, zones and related entities.
+The backend validates JWT tokens issued by Keycloak.
+A Keycloak container is
+included in `docker-compose.yml` and exposes the realm `industria` on
+`http://localhost:8081`.
+Default admin credentials are `admin/admin`.
 The backend adds CORS headers in each API route so the React app can call the API
 without extra configuration.